- 2 Bedrooms

 What's close by:

 Folly Field Beach Park is the hub of this neighborhood, right in the heart of Hilton Head Island.
 Visitors reserve our Folly Field holiday units for a taste of the good life on the South Carolina coast.
-This area provides peaceful magic, the amenities of home, and, most importantly, exemplary proximity to the sea.
-Don’t forget your golf clubs: Port Royal Barony Golf Course, among numerous others close by, are ridiculous options for teeing off near Folly Field.
+This area provides peaceful appeal, the comforts of home, and, most importantly, elegant proximity to the sea.
+Don’t forget your golf clubs: Port Royal Barony Golf Course, among multiple others close by, are exceptional options for teeing off near Folly Field.

 Things to know:

 This unit is managed by Vacasa South Carolina LLC..

 Parking Notes: Parking for 2 cars only.
 Parking passes mandatory.